 Results usually appear within two months.
 If you stop using eyelash grower, your eyelashes will gradually return to their original state.

 Safe for most users

 The FDA approved Latisse for eyelash growth in 2008, and it’s deemed safe for for adults.
 Because bimatoprost is the main ingredient, if you have glaucoma and are already treating it with medication, consult your ophthalmologist before using Latisse, Dr. Perry says.

 In particular, mention if you’re already using latanoprost or travoprost.
 Using these drugs in combination with Latisse can increase treatment side effects.

-While bimatoprost’s side effects are permanent, when used in eyelash grower, they can fade when you stop using the product, Dr. Perry says.
+While bimatoprost’s side effects are permanent used alone, when used in eyelash grower they can fade when you stop using the product, Dr. Perry says.
 Patients can experience eyelid itching, dry eye, eyelid darkening and bloodshot eyes.
 Eye and eyelid swelling, as well as some allergic reactions, are possible, according to the FDA.

 More significant reactions include increased eyelash growth in the corners of the eyes and excessive eyebrow growth if the medication touches them.

 Report any eye pain, infection or vision changes to your ophthalmologist immediately, Dr. Perry says.